 - Hashtags are not for every platform.

 Facebook, Twitter, and Instagram have their collection of guidelines for hashtags.
-Instagram a maximum of thirty hashtags while Twitter a maximum of two to three would do the magic.
-More and algorithms may consider a tweet/caption Spam.
+Instagram allows a maximum of thirty hashtags while Twitter a maximum of two to three; more, and algorithms may consider a tweet/caption Spam.

-- The suicidal; using more hashtags than words in a tweet.
+- The suicidal.
+You are using more hashtags than words in a tweet.
 Why?
-Excess hashtags have been known to create a fall in engagement by over 30%.
+Excess hashtags are known to create a fall in engagement by over 30%.

-- Irrelevant hashtags resulting from poor research on your industry hashtags.
+- Irrelevant hashtags; this result from poor research on your industry hashtags.

 - Hashtags in every post position.

 Other no-pro tips include failure to align your hashtags for different social networks.

 To Facebook and other search engine algorithm guidelines, quality content: